Keto brownies with fresh mint – intensity of health

 Both the Latin name Mentha and the Greek version Minthe have come to be associated with metamorphosed beauty.
 Historical records show that it has been used for treating skin and hair.
 Furthermore, as a breath freshener, mint leaves were chewed after each meal.
 All this has a strong connection with a physical appearance which was extremely important in ancient Greece and Rome.
 For this reason, mint has been used for baths and decoration as well.
 I would say, this belongs to the Aphrodite department.

 Mint was traditionally used to treat gastrointestinal issues, body odour, bad breath, and insomnia in Ancient Greece.
 Today, it is used for treating bronchitis, headaches, fever, cold, and muscle pain.
 In Ancient Athens, it was customary to fragrance separate body parts with different herbs.
 The mint was the fragrance usually applied on the arms.
 Since the Romans were the ones to spread Greek culture all around Europe, it was introduced to England by them!
 Mint was mentioned by John Gardiner around 1440 as ‘myntys’.
 Turner, who was acknowledged as the Father of British Botany, believed it was good for ‘ye stomach’ and said it was pleasant in sauces.

 To conclude this small historical overview, no herb or spice is Greeker than mint.
 This is why I decided to infuse my Keto brownies with some fresh and fragrant mint leaves.
 Of course, these Keto brownies will follow my three basic principles:

-Would you like to beautify your Keto lives with some chocolate-mint adventure! let’s make it more than just a dessert!
-With these macros, it can easily replace your Keto breakfast!
+Would you like to beautify your Keto lives with some chocolate-mint adventure?
+Let’s make it more than just a dessert!
+With these macros, it can proudly be called a “no-guilt” Keto dessert.